The Narcissist's Playlist: 77 Songs About Arrogance and Self-Love

 - Research has found that narcissistic men react with most hostility towards heterosexual women.
 This means that their partners could be especially vulnerable targets of their aggression.1

-- One study found that men who post more selfies through social media channel are more narcissistic.
+- One study found that men who post more selfies through social media channels are more narcissistic.
 Dudes who edit their selfies (e.g., through cropping, a special effects app) are particularly narcissistic .2

-- Want to spot a narcissist on Facebook?
+- Want to spot a narcissist on social media?
 Research indicates here's what to look for: a large number of contacts and shallow relationships (mirroring real life), a larger number of photos, more glamorous photos, and more self-promoting posts.3

 - People who are overconfident about their abilities are more likely to become leaders.
 (That's not to say they are good leaders, however.)4